doeunkwon/crypto-analyzer/README.md

 # Cryptocurrency Price and News Analysis

-This project allows users to fetch and analyze the price history and recent news of various cryptocurrencies.
-By leveraging price data and news articles, the project utilizes a Generative Language Model (Gemini 1.5 Flash) to provide insights on the correlation between price movements and news events.
+This project allows users to choose a cryptocurrency, and it automatically fetches the relevant price history and news.
+It then uses the Gemini 1.5 Flash language model to analyze the data and provide insights into how news events might be influencing price movements.

 ## Installation